ets-labs/python-dependency-injector/docs/tutorials/asyncio.rst

 The environment is ready.
 The application does not do any work and just exits with a code ``0``.

+Next step is to configure the logging and configuration file parsing.

 Logging and configuration
 -------------------------